Types of short break

 Overnight short breaks

-Overnight short breaks are for children and young people who have:
+Overnight short breaks are for children and young people who have been assessed to need overnight support for their:

 The overnight care is designed around individual needs and care may be provided: